-- 52. In normal peacetime conditions no external Allied forces beyond 1 brigade size unit enter Northern Italy for participation in exercises. - 53.
-In times of increased tension (i.e. during an emergency short of hostilities) the following forces could be expected to be moved into Northern Italy: - UKMF (L): l brigade size unit, within 16 days AMF (L): l brigade size unit, within 13 days United States: 1 division (Strategic reserve), within 30 days.)
-NATO earmarked forces: 1 Inf.
-Division, 1 Arm.
-Cavl.
-Regt. and 1 Arm.
-Regt., within Italian forces 13 to 21 days. from elsewhere National forces: l Para Brigade (M-Day) and in Italy: 1 Inf.Bde. could also be moved to Northern Italy.
+- 52. In normal peacetime conditions no external Allied forces beyond 1 brigade size unit enter Northern Italy for participation in exercises. - In times of increased tension (i.e. during an emergency short of hostilities) the following forces could be moved into Northern Italy: - UKMF(L): 1 brigade size unit, within 16 days - AMF(L): 1 brigade size unit, within 13 days - United States: 1 division (strategic reserve). within 30 days - The classification "M-Day forces" is not used any more (1)(MC 55/2) - (2)As from end 1973